oricis/Caliopen/devtools/kubernetes/README.md

 * Python
 * Frontend

+Refer to [this file](../../doc/install/minikube-local-development.md) for informations related to local development

  You can individually select them.
 Based on your choices some services are not deployed so that you can plug in your local development environment.

 >_For example, you want to do some frontend development, answer [y] for that choice only, then refer to [frontend native installation](./FIXME)._

 ##### NOTE: